archisss/BattleOfStalingrad/README.md

      > docker-compose up --build
   4. Go into de container battleofstalingrad-app-1 <br/>Run the BASH or EXEC into the battleofstalingrad-app-1 container and run:
      > composer install <br/><br/>
   NOTE: this is because I use a especific library for connect to the mongo DB database so is needed to reinstall all the vendor packages.
+  5. Start the laravel server with the command:
+     > php artisan serve

-  7. Once the project is up and running go to <br /> http://localhost:8000/start <br />
+  6. Once the project is up and running go to <br /> http://localhost:8000/start <br />
      This command will setup tanks and maps needed to play the game